-The Verzasca Valley is well-known for its crystal clear and emerald green water of the Verzasca River.
+The Verzasca Valley in Switzerland southernmost canton, Ticino, is well-known for its crystal clear and emerald green water of the Verzasca River.

 There is a hiking trail along the river, which shows you the complete beauty of the Verzasca Valley and River.
 The hike can be adjusted for each level because on the way you will pass several villages where you can stopp and take the bus.